Kassouley/gpumm/README.md

 - Benchmark on GPU using rocBLAS with and without the data transfer (on AMD)
 - Benchmark on GPU using CUDA with and without the data transfer (on NVIDIA)
 - Benchmark on GPU using cuBLAS with and without the data transfer (on NVIDIA)
-- Checker for all these benchmarks
+- Checker for all these kernels
+- Warmup calibration for all these kernels

 ## Script Features